scalacenter/scala3-migrate/CONTRIBUTING.md

 ## Scalafmt

 Be sure to run scalafmt (available in `bin/` folder) to ensure code formatting.
-`bin/scalafmt --diff` formats only the files that have changed from the main branch.
+`bin/scalafmt --diff-branch main` formats only the files that have changed from the `main` branch.

 ## Release